-If the primary key attributes of the parent should not become primary key attributes of the child, then the relationship is represented by dotted lines by connecting these two tables.
-This is called Non-identifying relationship.
+If the primary key attributes of the parent should not become the primary key attributes of the child, then the relationship is represented by dotted lines by connecting these two tables.
+This is called a Non-identifying relationship.

 4. What is a Surrogate key?

 Forward Engineering is a process by which Data Definition Language(DDL) scripts are generated from the data model.
-Data modeling tools have some options to create DDL scripts by coupling or connecting with several databases.
+Data modelling tools have some options to create DDL scripts by coupling or connecting with several databases.
 By using these scripts, databases can be created.

 7. What is the main difference between Snow Flake Schema and Star Flake Schema?

-Snowflake Schema: It is very similar to Star schema but in this dimension tables are in third Normal form(NF), so we can split into multiple dimension tables.
+- Snowflake Schema: It is very similar to Star schema, but in this dimension, tables are in third Normal form(NF), so we can split into multiple dimension tables.
 And these tables are linked by a foreign key, primary key relation.

-Star Flake Schema: In star Flake schema, we just give the required or useful facts and also we give all the primary keys of dimensional tables and the fact table.
-The primary function of the fact table is the integration of its all dimensional table key.
+- Star Flake Schema: In star Flake schema, we just give the required or useful facts and also, we give all the primary keys of dimensional tables and the fact table.
+The primary function of the fact table is the integration of its all-dimensional table key.
 In this schema, dimensional tables are not usually in BCNF(Boyce-Codd normal form) form.

-8. Describe Data Sparsity and how does it impact on aggregation?
+8. Describe Data Sparsity, and how does it impact on aggregation?

-9. Describe subtype entity and supertype entity.
+9. Describe the subtype entity and supertype entity?